Scheduled maintenance - Thursday, July 12 at 5:00 PM EDT

 We expect this update to take about an hour.
 Access to this website will be unavailable during this time.

 Various methods of measuring occupational heat exposure combine these environmental factors to obtain a single number as a measure of overall heat load.
 The most used measure in the workplace is the wet bulb globe temperature (WBGT) index.

-Please Note: This OSH Answers document contains information relating to prevention from and control of heat related illnesses.
-Please see Working in Hot Environments - Health Effects for information about the effects on the body from working in hot environments.
+Please Note: This OSH Answers document contains information on the prevention of and control of heat-related illnesses.
+Please see Hot Environments - Health Effects and First Aid for information about the effects on the body from working in hot environments.

 Air temperature is measured using a conventional thermometer.

 The contribution due to radiant heat is measured using a black globe thermometer.
 A conventional thermometer is inserted through a rubber stopper into a hollow, six-inch diameter copper ball which is coated with a flat black paint.
 The thermometer bulb is positioned at the centre of the copper ball.
 The black globe thermometer normally requires at least 20 minutes to come to equilibrium reading.